Home | New Testament Studies | Acts Table of Contents | Previous Section | Next Section |

 25:13-19 This again reveals one of Luke's literary and theological purposes, which was to show that Christianity was not a political threat to Rome (cf. Acts 25:25).
 In the early decades of the first century Christianity was considered a sect of Judaism, which was acknowledged by Rome as a legal religion.
 Rome wanted no part of disputes between Jewish religious sects!

-25:18 "they began charges against him not of such crimes as I was expecting" This shows the intensity and nature of the Jewish opposition.
+25:18 "they began bringing charges against him not of such crimes as I was expecting" This shows the intensity and nature of the Jewish opposition.
 It was not political, but religious.

 NASB, NRSV, NJB, NIV "crimes"